-For VAT advice please contact Aoin Douglas, ext.
-3204
+For VAT advice please contact the Management Accountant, ext.
+3051

-16. UNIVERSITY CORPORATE CREDIT CARE (VISA)
+16. UNIVERSITY CORPORATE CREDIT CARD (VISA)

-- 16.1.
 The University has implemented the Government Visa Procurement Card programme for a number of approved card holders.
-The benefits of purchasing cards are: - (a) The number of low value purchase orders processed is reduced, since orders made with a purchasing card do not require a traditional purchase order. - (b) Cards allow holders to respond to the University's purchase demands quickly and efficiently, without unnecessary administrative burdens. - (c) With the reduction in the amount of purchase orders raised by using the card, there will a subsequent reduction in the number of invoices to be matched. - (d) A reduction in the volume of routine, non added value tasks.
+The benefits of purchasing cards are:

+- a) The number of low value purchase orders processed is reduced, since orders made with a purchasing card do not require a traditional purchase. - b) Cards allow holders to respond to the University's purchase demands quickly and efficiently, without unnecessary administrative burdens. - c) With the reduction in the amount of purchase orders raised by using the card, there will a subsequent reduction in the number of invoices to be matched. - d) A reduction in the volume of routine, non-added value tasks.